zebrunner/carina/docs/proxy.md

 ### Operating with Proxies
-There is a possibility to send all test traffic via proxy including the embedded light-weight BrowserMob proxy server.
+There is a possibility to send all test traffic via proxy including the embedded light-weight BrowserUp proxy server.
 There are several properties available to manage all kinds of proxy usage:
 ```
 proxy_host=NULL
 proxy_port=NULL
 proxy_protocols=http,https,ftp
 proxy_set_to_system=true
-browsermob_proxy=false
+browserup_proxy=false
-browsermob_host=NULL
+browserup_host=NULL
-browsermob_disabled_mitm=false
+browserup_disabled_mitm=false
-browsermob_port=0
+browserup_port=0
 ```
 Declare proxy_host, proxy_port and proxy_protocols to send all Web and API test traffic via your static network proxy.
 Also, to enable proxy for TestNG Java process, **proxy_set_to_system** must be specifed to **true**, otherwise only WebDrivers and API clients will be proxied.

 Note: The above settings are mostly required to get public internet access through corporate proxies.

-### Raising inbuilt proxy-server (BrowserMob)
+### Raising inbuilt proxy-server (BrowserUp)
 Also, Carina can start an embedded proxy to proxy/view/filter requests/responses.
-There is an inbuilt library BrowserMobProxy in Carina-proxy module.
-Below you can find BrowserMob proxy related parameters in your **config.properties** file:
+There is an inbuilt library BrowserUpProxy in Carina-proxy module.
+Below you can find BrowserUp proxy related parameters in your **config.properties** file:
 ```
-browsermob_proxy=true
+browserup_proxy=true
-browsermob_host=NULL
+browserup_host=NULL
-browsermob_disabled_mitm=false
+browserup_disabled_mitm=false
-browsermob_port=0
+browserup_port=0
 ```
-With the enabled **browsermob_proxy**, Carina will start the dedicated proxy instance on every test method.
+With the enabled **browserup_proxy**, Carina will start the dedicated proxy instance on every test method.

-**browsermob_host=NULL** means that Carina automatically detects an IP address and puts it into the capabilities, etc.
+**browserup_host=NULL** means that Carina automatically detects an IP address and puts it into the capabilities, etc.

-**browsermob_host=myhostname** is useful in case of running maven process inside a docker container.
+**browserup_host=myhostname** is useful in case of running maven process inside a docker container.
 Override the hostname, and it will be available from Selenium instance.

-**browsermob_port=0** means that Carina dynamically identifies a free port for a proxy session.
+**browserup_port=0** means that Carina dynamically identifies a free port for a proxy session.

-**browsermob_disabled_mitm** is disabled by default.
+**browserup_disabled_mitm** is disabled by default.

-**Important!** If you have troubles with  SSL traffic sniffing, the first thing you should do is to change **browsermob_disabled_mitm** property value!
+**Important!** If you have troubles with  SSL traffic sniffing, the first thing you should do is to change **browserup_disabled_mitm** property value!

 #### Using proxy-server in Java code: